 (For a full list see below or go to Google Scholar)

 How can we quickly deploy new BGP features in a network made of devices from different vendors? xBGP addresses this issue by proposing a vendor-neutral API enabling network operators to dynamically inject plugins in all xBGP-compliant implementations.
 We made FRRouting and BIRD xBGP-compliant and implemented different use-cases such as valley-free path checks and prefix origin validation.
+We also proposed a framework verifing the behavior of the injected plugins.

 See also https://pluginized-protocols.org/xbgp/.